-In accordance with Government Auditing Standards, we have also issued our report dated May 20, 2016 on our consideration of the Fire District No. 1 of the Borough of Lindenwold's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated May 11, 2017, on our consideration of the Fire District No. 1 of the Borough of Lindenwold's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Fire District No. 1 of the Borough of Lindenwold's internal control over financial reporting and compliance.